 Setting objectives Identifying key dimensions of climate risk Measuring portfolio exposure and impact Assessing vulnerability to climate change scenarios Enhancing Adaptive Capacity Integration of ESG into our process.
-Dalton's 4-mantras steers us away from ESG laggards and towards leaders.
+Dalton's 4-mantras steer us away from ESG laggards and towards leaders.
 We actively exclude problem areas and have attained Article 8 approvals for our funds, where relevant.
 Active engagement is embedded into our investment discipline.
 Maintain a database of key market research to identify risks, both emerging and present.
 Assess and analyse threats and opportunities.
 Monitor key country legislation.
 Seek to understand where acute or chronic physical risks lie.
 Analyse portfolios against carbon metrics and a wide range of ESG-related measures (data permitting).
 Identify where exposure to carbon exists.
 Detailed underlying due diligence on each investment.
-Use a proprietary tool called the Intrinsic Value Load Factor, which captures how holistic ESG risk might impact our assessment of fair value.
+Use a proprietary tool called the IVLF, which captures how holistic ESG risk might impact our assessment of fair value.
 Assess potential liabilities that may arise from climate- related risks.
 We have limited overall exposure to high carbon investments because of our process and therefore the risk is largely mitigated against worst case climate scenarios.
-Data sets for our universe of securities are weak and therefore scenario modelling is not useful at this time.
-We will explore different modelling techniques as data sets improve.
+Dalton currently utilises MSCI Climate research to assess the vulnerability of its portfolios to climate change.
 We identify companies more prone to transition risk in our portfolio.
-We are members of the PRI and Climate Action 100+.
-We actively engage portfolio companies directly or through organisations like Climate Action 100+ or PRI.
+We are members of the PRI.
+We actively engage portfolio companies directly or through organisations like the PRI.
 We identify company goal-setting in our due diligence and will monitor progress against these targets.
 Our due diligence process is structured to focus on ESG leaders over time.